nashville-software-school/bangazon-inc/orientation/exercises/02_TUPLES.md

 dotnet add package System.ValueTuple
 ```

-# Exercise 1: Transaction Tuples
+# Transaction Tuples

-Tuples are like Lists, but are immutable, and can store different types of values.
-They can't be modified once defined.
+Tuples are very lightweight types that you can define without the need of a `class`.
 They can be very useful when you need a simple object that can store multiple values but do not deem it necessary to create a custom type in your system.

 ## Setup